NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 * Install the latest [Azure SDK for Visual Studio](https://www.visualstudio.com/features/azure-tools-vs).
 The SDK installs Visual Studio if you don't already have it.

+> [!NOTE]
-Note: The SDK installation can take more than 30 minutes if your machine doesn't have many of the dependencies.
+> The SDK installation can take more than 30 minutes if your machine doesn't have many of the dependencies.

 * Install [.NET Core + Visual Studio tooling](http://go.microsoft.com/fwlink/?LinkID=798306)